-13.2 The Dependent Care Advantage Account (DCAA) shall be available during the annual open enrollment period to employees who receive regular, biweekly paychecks from the Office of the State Comptroller.
-The State shall provide a contribution of \$600 per eligible DCAA enrollee subject to appropriations in Article 13.3 and IRS Rules and Regulations.
+(a) The Dependent Care Advantage Account (DCAA) shall be available to employees who receive regular, biweekly paychecks from the Office of the State Comptroller.

+(b) The State shall provide a contribution of \$600 per eligible DCAA enrollee subject to appropriations contained in Article 5.15 and IRS Rules and Regulations.
+In subsequent years, the employer contribution may be increased or reduced so as to fully expend available funds for this purpose.
+In no event shall the aggregate employer contribution exceed the amounts provided for this purpose.